Best Quit Habit Tracker Apps to Quit Anything in 2026

 Pros

-• Guilds and parties add social accountability
+• Party quests add social accountability

 Cons

-• Not designed specifically for quitting
+• Not tailored to quitting substances

 Pros